Schatten-von Neumann classes of integral operators: Schatten-von Neumann classes on -spaces

-We will now give our main criteria for Schatten classes where we note that we do not have to assume the operators $E_1, E_2$ to be self-adjoint nor bounded, i.e. they are considered to be densely defined without further explanations.
+In this paper we will only consider linear operators.
+We will now give our main criteria for Schatten-von Neumann classes where we note that we do not have to assume the operators $E_1, E_2$ to be self-adjoint nor bounded, i.e. they are considered to be densely defined without further explanations.
+For a densely defined operator $E$ on a Hilbert, it is well known that, $E$ has a bounded inverse if and only if $E$ is closed and bijective.
+Henceforth, an {\em invertible operator } is understood as an operator with bounded inverse.
+An {\em unbounded operator} is understood as a densely defined operator.